enkelmedia/NewsletterStudio-Documentation/content/package/4.0.0/concepts/mailing-lists.md

 description: Documentation about Mailing Lists inside Newsletter Studio
 ---
 # Mailing Lists
 The Mailing Lists are used to group [recipients](../concepts/recipients.md) into different lists.
 Each recipient can be connected to zero or more lists and the connection also as a `Status`, the status can be `Pending`, `Subscribed` or `Unsubscribed`.
-When using "Double Opt In" new recipients will have a `Pending` connection to the Mailing List until the subscription is confirmed.
+When using "Double opt In" new recipients will have a `Pending` connection to the Mailing List until the subscription is confirmed.

 ![email-editor--edit](/media/mailing-lists--overview.png)